Dan2552/ambient-xcode/README.md

 end
 ```

-run `ambient` from the command line to write your settings into your project.
+Run `ambient` from the command line to write your settings into your project.

+The [example Ambientfile](https://github.com/Dan2552/ambient-xcode/blob/master/example/Ambientfile) matches the exact settings of a new iOS project.

 Notes
 =====